soupofstars/bookworm/README.md

 ## Requirements

 - **Hardcover API key is required** for full functionality.
-  Without it, Hardcover shelf sync and enrichment won’t work.
+  Without it, Hardcover sync and enrichment won’t work.
 - **Internet access** for Open Library + Hardcover queries
 - **Optional:** Calibre installed locally (only if you want library sync)